-The range opens for the year at noon, Wednesday, May 1, 2013
+The range opened at noon on Wednesday, May 1, 2019

 Duane L. Corbin Shooting Range

 Directions: From Wausau take US 51 south 3 miles to CTH N, CTH N west 2 miles to CTH KK, CTH KK south 6 miles to park.
 For more information call the Park Office at 261-1550.

 The 600 yard range is not open to the general

 public.
 It is for use by the Marathon County Rifle and Pistol Club

 2019 Season: Shooting Range Park opened at Noon, Wednesday, May 1st and will be open during the below schedule through 4:30 pm, Friday, November 22nd, the day before opening day of the regular gun deer season.
 Annually, the range is closed from the opening day of gun deer hunting season until the first Wednesday in May.

 Saturday and Sunday, 9 a.m. - 5 p.m.

 Labor Day, 9 a.m. - 5 p.m.

 Wednesday, Thursday, and Friday, 9 a.m. - 4:30 p.m.